ILLUSIONack/LittleCakesNLOrderBook/README.md

 # LittleCakesNLOrderBook

 Welcome to **LittleCakesNLOrderBook**!
 This app is designed to streamline order management for your bakery, making it easier to handle customer submissions, track orders, and manage events.
-With features like calendar integration, automatic data fetching from the Fillout API, and submission management, LittleCakesNLOrderBook helps you stay organized and efficient.test
+With features like calendar integration, automatic data fetching from the Fillout API, and submission management, LittleCakesNLOrderBook helps you stay organized and efficient.

 ## Table of Contents